-John P. Barry is a Partner in the Labor & Employment Law Department and co-head of the Non-Compete & Trade Secret Group, resident in the Newark office.
+John P. Barry serves as the Labor & Employment Law Department Operating Partner and is co-head of the of the Non-Compete & Trade Secrets Group and the Higher Education and Title IX Group.

 John is an experienced trial lawyer who has appeared in courts across the U.S. He is sought out by clients to litigate and/or provide counsel for their most sensitive, sophisticated and important restrictive covenant, trade secret and employment matters.
 He is able to quickly dissect the issues and recognize the pressure points of how a case will unfold before a judge, jury, or administrative agency.
 He regularly "jumps in" to assist clients with emergent situations involving an executive's departure, a mass exodus (or raid), the planned hire of an employee or team of employees from a competitor, or claims of discrimination, harassment, retaliation or the like.

 Clients call on John for his knowledge and experience in many contexts, including restrictive covenants in incentive compensation programs, acquisitions, investments and agreements between business partners, vendors and customers.
 Restrictive covenant matters he handles include: non-competition, non-solicitation, confidentiality, non-disclosure, non-disparagement, judicial modification (blue-penciling) of agreements, clawback and other remedial provisions.
 He has handled these issues in all 50 states and internationally.